Ninja Gaiden Sigma 2

 The massive amount of multi-player mode game play in Ninja Gaiden Sigma 2 is one of those areas where you simply have to try your hand.
 This gives a whole new depth to the game, and you will find that some areas that were once boring to you suddenly become more fun and offer a completely unique ninja experience for both of you.

-Graphics in Ninja Gaiden Sigma 2
+Graphics in Ninja Gaiden Sigma 2 (5 out of 5)

 As you can easily see from the screenshots below, Ninja Gaiden Sigma 2 offers some breathtaking graphics.
 With a constant flow of cherry blossoms floating around the game, it offers a softer way to kill off some enemy ninjas that come to get in your way.
 The lines throughout the game are extremely crisp and clear, giving great depth to the characters, the mobs, the scenery, and the game overall.
 And, I for one, absolutely love the colors and the way that everything seems to flow together perfectly.
 The artists did a superb job with the graphics here in Ninja Gaiden Sigma 2.